ksonnet/ksonnet/docs/cli-reference/ks_diff.md

 ## ks diff

-Display differences between server and local config, or server and server config
+Compare manifests, based on environment or location (local or remote)

 ### Synopsis

-Display differences between server and local configuration, or server and server configurations.

-ksonnet applications are accepted, as well as normal JSON, YAML, and Jsonnet files.
+The `diff` command displays standard file diffs, and can be used to compare manifests based on *environment* or location ('local' ksonnet app manifests or what's running on a 'remote' server).

+Using this command, you can compare:

+1. *Remote* and *local* manifests for a single environment
+2. *Remote* manifests for two separate environments
+3. *Local* manifests for two separate environments
+4. A *remote* manifest in one environment and a *local* manifest in another environment

+To see the official syntax, see the examples below.
+Make sure that your $KUBECONFIG matches what you've defined in environments.

+When NO component is specified (no `-c` flag), this command diffs all of the files in the `components/` directory.

+When a component IS specified via the `-c` flag, this command only checks the manifest for that particular component.

+### Related Commands

+* `ks param diff` — Display differences between the component parameters of two environments

+### Syntax

 ```
-ks diff [<env1> [<env2>]] [-f <file-or-dir>]
+ks diff <location1:env1> [location2:env2] [-c <component-name>]
 ```

 ### Examples

 ```

-# Show diff between resources described in a the local 'dev' environment
+# Show diff between remote and local manifests for a single 'dev' environment.
-# specified by the ksonnet application and the remote cluster referenced by
-# the same 'dev' environment.
-Can be used in any subdirectory of the application.
+# This command diffs *all* components in the ksonnet app, and can be used in any
+# of that app's subdirectories.
+ks diff remote:dev local:dev

+# Shorthand for the previous command (remote 'dev' and local 'dev')
-ksonnet diff dev
+ks diff dev

-# Show diff between resources at remote clusters.
-This requires ksonnet
+# Show diff between the remote resources running in two different ksonnet environments
-# application defined environments.
-Diff between the cluster defined at the
-# 'us-west/dev' environment, and the cluster defined at the 'us-west/prod'
-# environment.
-Can be used in any subdirectory of the application.
-ksonnet diff remote:us-west/dev remote:us-west/prod

-# Show diff between resources at a remote and a local cluster.
-This requires
-# ksonnet application defined environments.
-Diff between the cluster defined
-# at the 'us-west/dev' environment, and the cluster defined at the
+# 'us-west/dev' and 'us-west/prod'.
+This command diffs all resources defined in
-# 'us-west/prod' environment.
-Can be used in any subdirectory of the
-# application.
+# the ksonnet app.
-ksonnet diff local:us-west/dev remote:us-west/prod
+ks diff remote:us-west/dev remote:us-west/prod

-# Show diff between resources described in a YAML file and the cluster
+# Show diff between local manifests in the 'us-west/dev' environment and remote
-# referenced in '$KUBECONFIG'.
-ks diff -f ./pod.yaml

-# Show diff between resources described in a JSON file and the cluster
+# resources in the 'us-west/prod' environment, for an entire ksonnet app
-# referenced by the environment 'dev'.
-ks diff dev -f ./pod.json
+ks diff local:us-west/dev remote:us-west/prod

-# Show diff between resources described in a YAML file and the cluster
+# Show diff between what's in the local manifest and what's actually running in the
-# referred to by './kubeconfig'.
+# 'dev' environment, but for the Redis component ONLY
-ks diff --kubeconfig=./kubeconfig -f ./pod.yaml
+ks diff dev -c redis

 ```

 ### Options